Benjamin Halpern: Career

 After completing his Ph.D., Halpern held a joint Postdoctoral Fellowship through the David H. Smith program and the National Center for Ecological Analysis and Synthesis (NCEAS).
 He was then a Research Scientist based at NCEAS until 2013 when he started as faculty at UCSB's Bren School of Environmental Science & Management, a position he still holds, and held a Chair in Marine Conservation at Imperial College London until 2018.
 In 2016 he became Executive Director of NCEAS.

 Awards and honors

-He is recognized for marine conservation and resource management and was the recipient of the 2016 A.G.
+Halpern was the recipient of the 2016 A.G.
 Huntsman Award for Excellence in the Marine Sciences.
-In 2017 he was inducted as a Fellow in the California Academy of Sciences and won the Peter Benchley Ocean Award for Excellence in Science.
-In 2018 he was awarded the Ocean Award for Science; in 2020 he was elected a Fellow of the Ecological Society of America.
+In 2017, he was inducted as a Fellow in the California Academy of Sciences and won the Peter Benchley Ocean Award for Excellence in Science.
+In 2018, he was awarded the Ocean Award for Science; in 2020 he was elected a Fellow of the Ecological Society of America.
 In 2024 he was selected as a Selby Fellow by the Australian Academy of Science.
 He was also recognized by Thomson-Reuters as One of the World's Most Influential Scientific Minds.